shuricans/simple-message-api/README.md

-## Simple message api with JWT authorization
+## Simple message api.
+Security with JWT.
 ### Hi everyone!

 ### Project has two modules, short overview of the tools.